Wide Awake in Dreamland

 “I guess I did.”

 “Where did you go?” called Ostara.
-She reached towards the green tree where Jokul had been sitting.
-There was no one there.
-On the first branch, Jokul shimmered and appeared again.
+She reached towards the place where Jokul had been sitting, but there was no one there.
+On the first low branch just above her, Jokul shimmered and appeared again.

 “Here I am!” he said.